itsgathua/codechallenge3/README.md

 - **Purchase Tickets**:
 Click the Buy Ticket button to decrease the number of available tickets.
 If tickets are sold out, the button will no longer function.

+## Author
+- Ian Mbui Gathua

+# License
+- This project is open-source and available under the MIT License.